soulgalore/jdbcmetrics/README.md

 	&lt;url-pattern&gt;/*&lt;/url-pattern&gt;
 &lt;/filter-mapping&gt;
 	</pre>

+2. Register/configure to use the JDBCMetrics driver.
+Depending on how your system works this can be done in different ways.
+   Using DataSource:
+	* Configure the driver class to be <code>com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver</code>
+   Using DriverManager:
+	* Set the JVM parameter: <code>-Djdbc.drivers=com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver</code>
+	* Or load the driver in your code: <code>Class.forName("com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver");</code>

+3. Configure the jdbc url/connect string.
+   If your existing would look like:
+	   	<code>jdbc:mysql://localhost:3306/test_db</code>
+   Prefix it with "jdbcmetrics:", like this:
+		<code>jdbc:jdbcmetrics:mysql://localhost:3306/test_db</code>

+4. Make sure the underlaying driver, your regular driver, is registered either in DriverManager (see step 2) or specify it in the jdbc url/connect string which would be the easiest.
+		<code>jdbc:jdbcmetrics?driver=com.mysql.jdbc.Driver:mysql://localhost:3306/test_db</code>
+   JDBCMetricsDriver will then instantiate the driver to use it underneath.

 ## Reporters
 **JDBCMetrics** uses the great [Metrics](http://metrics.codahale.com/) as metric backend, that have the following different ways of reporting: